PocketRelay/Website/docs/client/3-origin-unlinking.md

 Place the `ME3OriginUnlinker.asi` file that you have downloaded into the `asi` folder

 All done, you can now start Mass Effect 3 and you will not be linked to an Origin account

+### Removing plugin

+If you would like to go back to your normal account, simply delete the `ME3OriginUnlinker.asi` file from the `asi` folder and you will be using your Origin/EA account like normal

 ## ME3 Tweaks Mod Manager